jackabox/2019.jackwhiting.co.uk/content/posts/2019-05-22-awesome-laravel-nova-packages-to-get-you-started.md

 title: Awesome Laravel Nova Packages to Get You Started
 slug: awesome-laravel-nova-packages
 date: 2019-05-22 23:00:00
-description:
-  A collection of five packages to kickstart your next project with Laravel Nova.
+description: A collection of five packages to kickstart your next project with Laravel Nova.
 These are some of my personal favourites that I use on every project.
-tags:
+categories:
-  - laravel
+  - Laravel
-  - nova
+  - Nova
 ---

 I've been using Laravel Nova a lot since it's release and find myself using the same packages across projects just because they're awesome and work well.
 In this post I've compiled a list of my five favourite packages to include in your Laravel Nova install.